How To Say It: sub-a-RACK-noid HEM-o-ridge

-Subarachnoid hemorrhage may be caused by:
+SAH may be caused by:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your cerebrospinal fluid may need to be tested.
-This can be done with a lumbar puncture.
+This may be enough to suspect the diagnosis.

-Pictures may be taken of the brain and surrounding structures.
+Pictures may be taken of the brain and the structures around it.
 This can be done with:

 The Brain Aneurysm Foundation